Personalizing Agent Privacy Decisions via Logical Entailment: Personalizing Privacy Decisions

 \subsection{Problem Statement}

-We address the problem of an LLM-based agent $A_{\theta}$ tasked with making personalized privacy decisions for a user $u$.
-We assume a non-adversarial setting where the requests $R_u$ are not maliciously designed to manipulate the agent $A_{\theta}$.
-Upon receiving a request $R_u$ to share data $d_u$, the agent must infer the user's judgment $l_u$ by leveraging a knowledge base $D_u$:
+We consider an LLM-based agent $A_{\theta}$ that leverages persistent memory $D_u$ \cite{chhikara2025mem0, xu2025mem} to make personalized privacy decisions for a user $u$.
+We assume a non-adversarial setting where the data-sharing requests $R_u$ are either authenticated or otherwise not maliciously designed to manipulate the agent $A_{\theta}$.
+Upon receiving a request $R_u$ to share data $d_u$, the agent must infer the user's judgment $l_u$:

-The knowledge base $D_u$ represents a history of the user's past privacy judgments $l^i_u$ on prior requests $R^i_u$:
+The memory $D_u$ represents a history of the user's past privacy judgments $l^i_u$ on data-sharing requests $R^i_u$:

 To illustrate the problem setup, consider the following scenario: